ruesga-99/ruesga-99/README.md

 🔭 I’m currently working on:
 - Numerical methods and their implementation in Python
 - Strategies for teaching and the use of technology in education
+- Operating Systems memory and process management algorithms in Python

 🌱 I’m currently learning:
 - Algotithm and Data Structures implementation in C++ and Python